 The Museum Pass Turkey gives you admission to 300+ museums operated by the Ministry of Culture and Tourism.
-It's valid for 15 days and costs TL210.
+It's valid for 15 days.
 If you enjoy museums and archeological sites, this is a bargain, but remember: not all museums are operated by the Ministry.
 Museums outside the Ministry's control may not be included in the pass, though some offer discounts to Museum Pass holders during the period of validity.

-The 5-day Istanbul pass is sold for TL125 and is valid for one entrance to any or all of the following museums within 120 hours after the first use of the pass: Hagia Sophia, Topkapı Palace (including Hagia Irene Church; Harem optional for TL15 more), Istanbul Archeological Museums, Museum of Turkish & Islamic Arts, Museum for the History of Islamic Science & Technology in Gülhane Parkı, Istanbul Great Palace Mosaic Museum, Chora Church Museum (Byzantine Mosaics), Rumeli Hisarı Fortress, Yıldız Palace, Galata Mevlevihanesi (Whirling Dervish Hall), Istanbul Fethiye Museum (Pammakaristos Church).
+The 5-day Istanbul pass is valid for one entrance to any or all of the following museums within 120 hours after the first use of the pass: Hagia Sophia, Topkapı Palace (including Hagia Irene Church; Harem optional for an additional fee, Istanbul Archeological Museums, Museum of Turkish & Islamic Arts, Museum for the History of Islamic Science & Technology in Gülhane Parkı, Istanbul Great Palace Mosaic Museum, Chora Church Museum (Byzantine Mosaics), Rumeli Hisarı Fortress, Yıldız Palace, Galata Mevlevihanesi (Whirling Dervish Hall), Istanbul Fethiye Museum (Pammakaristos Church).

 Museum Pass The Aegean

 The 7-day, Museum Pass The Aegean allows you entrance to all Ministry museums and archeological sites in the provinces of İzmir, Aydın and Muğla, which cover Aphrodisias, Bodrum, Çeşme, Didyma, Ephesus, the city of İzmir, Marmaris, Miletus, Priene, Sardis, and others.